D34THWINGS/react-named-router/README.md

 | **routerProps**     | `any`                      |          | Props passed the the router component                                |
 | **children**        | `React.ReactNode`          |          | Children elements to render inside router.                           |

+Route name can be an array to have aliases for a same route.
+Tough only the first name will come up in routing resolution (like when using `match` or when you use `NamedRoute`).

 ### `NamedLink`

 Based on the React Router [Link](https://reacttraining.com/react-router/web/api/Link) component.
 It uses all the same